commerce-docs/devdocs-theme/_videos/fundamentals/add-a-new-table-to-database.md

 ---
 youtube_id: GMOtt5mai5A
 duration: "6:11"
-group: "Fundamentals of Magento 2 Development"
+group: "Fundamentals of Adobe Commerce Development"
 title: "How to Add a New Table to a Database"
 thumbnail: "fundamentals/thumbs/add-table.png"
 menu_order: 0
 github_link:
 ---

-Magento 2 has a special mechanism which allows you to create database tables, modify existing ones,and even add some data into them(like setup data, which has to be added when a module is installed).
+Adobe Commerce has a special mechanism which allows you to create database tables, modify existing ones,and even add some data into them(like setup data, which has to be added when a module is installed).
 This mechanism allows those changes to be transferable between different installations.

 The key concept is that,instead of doing manual SQL operations that you have to do again and again when reinstalling the system, developers create an install (or upgrade) script that contains the data.
 The script will be executed every time a module is installed.

-Magento 2 has four types of such scripts: InstallSchema, InstallData, UpgradeSchema and UpgradeData.
+Adobe Commerce has four types of such scripts: InstallSchema, InstallData, UpgradeSchema and UpgradeData.
 The install scripts are executed only once, while the upgrade scripts are executed every time the module's version get changed.

 To look at all four script types, we’ll complete the following greeting page tasks: